 Basic buying guide: If you need help staying put in your poses but you bristle at the thought of practicing on a yoga mat with a raised texture, a PVC yoga mat is probably your best bet.
 Just remember that these yoga mats are only sticky when they are clean.
 If you buy a PVC yoga mat, wash it before you use it and again whenever you notice your hands sliding forward in downward dog.

 Why it’s important: As yogis, we hold dear the tenet of ahimsa, or non-violence.
 That makes practicing on a yoga mat that will ultimately end up clogging a landfill for decades to come troublesome.

 Options: Earth-friendly yoga mats are typically made from natural or recycled rubber.
 These yoga mats may also include natural materials, such as jute or organic cotton.

 Basic buying guide: If eco-friendliness is important to you, avoid yoga mats made of PVC (the traditional sticky mat), which does not break down in landfills and is difficult and costly to recycle.
 Rubber, jute and cotton yoga mats, while available in a range of thicknesses, tend to be thicker and slicker than PVC mats.
 You can get a yoga mat that's eco-friendly, has a thickness that meets your needs for comfort and portability, and has a texture (such as a raised geometric pattern) that prevents slippage.

 Typically, a basic 1/8 inch thick, plain solid-color PVC sticky yoga mat will be toward the low end of the price range.
 From there you may pay more for patterns, designs or logos; premium thickness; antimicrobial treatments; and cool textures, especially raised tactile patterns.
 Eco-friendly yoga mats tend to be toward the high end of the price range.

-Find the best yoga mat for you with this Yoga Mat Comparison Guide at Gaiam.com.
+Find the best yoga mat for you at Gaiam.com.